hypo69/hypo/docs/gemini/out/en/explainer/src/utils/ftp.md

 **Variables:**

-- `MODE = 'dev'`: A variable likely used for setting modes in the code (e.g., debug mode).
+- ``: A variable likely used for setting modes in the code (e.g., debug mode).
 This variable is a placeholder and its use is undefined in the provided snippet.
 - `_connection`: A dictionary containing FTP server connection details.
 This dictionary is assumed to be defined and populated elsewhere in the project.
 This is a crucial element, as missing or incorrect connection details will prevent the FTP functions from working correctly.

 **Potential Errors/Improvements:**